 I HAD NEVER thought of visiting Oman and not known any friends who have done so.
 But boy, was it a trip that was absolutely breathtaking.

-I travelled with my long-time friend Nazurah whom I used to share Billabong bags with when we were 13.
+I travelled with my long-time friend Nazurah (Billabong-bag-buddies since 2003 haha!).
 After a pampering 5 days in Dubai, we took a 5-hour bus ride down from Deira to arrive in Muscat city just shortly after noon.

 Right from the start, we were amazed by the landscape that surrounded the city of Muscat.
 Mountains echoed beyond the roads and big beautiful mosques lighted up the evening sky.
 So psyched to start our road trip the following day!

 DAY 1: Muscat – Nakhal – Wadi Bani Awf – Jebel Shams